soren42/BungieNetPlatform/wiki-docs/v2/schemas/Content-ContentItemPublicContract.md

 ratingImagePath | string |
 author | [[GeneralUser|User-GeneralUser]] |
 autoEnglishPropertyFallback | boolean |
-properties | Dictionary&lt;string,object&gt; | Firehose content is really a collection of metadata and &quot;properties&quot;, which arethe potentially-but-not-strictly localizable data that comprises the meat ofwhatever content is being shown.
-As Cole Porter would have crooned, &quot;Anything Goes&quot; with Firehose properties.They are most often strings, but they can theoretically be anything.
-They are JSONencoded, and could be JSON structures, simple strings, numbers etc...
-The Content Typeof the item (cType) will describe the properties, and thus how they ought to be deserialized. representations | [[ContentRepresentation|Content-ContentRepresentation]][] | tags | string[] | commentSummary | [[CommentSummary|Content-CommentSummary]] |
+properties | Dictionary&lt;string,object&gt; | Firehose content is really a collection of metadata and &quot;properties&quot;, which are the potentially-but-not-strictly localizable data that comprises the meat of whatever content is being shown.
+As Cole Porter would have crooned, &quot;Anything Goes&quot; with Firehose properties.
+They are most often strings, but they can theoretically be anything.
+They are JSON encoded, and could be JSON structures, simple strings, numbers etc...
+The Content Type of the item (cType) will describe the properties, and thus how they ought to be deserialized. representations | [[ContentRepresentation|Content-ContentRepresentation]][] | tags | string[] | commentSummary | [[CommentSummary|Content-CommentSummary]] |